dianna-ai/dianna-exploration/meeting_templates/standup-checklist.md

 We aim at finishing the stand up in 25 mins.
 Longer discussions should be held in another meeting outside the standup.

-## Chair reminds the team of the goal of the sprint (todo: link to goal)
+## Chair reminds the team of the goal of the sprint (see https://github.com/dianna-ai/dianna/projects)

 ## Chair asks the product owner (if there is one otherwise chair will):

-1. What needs to be done to reach the goal of the sprint?
+1. What currently needs to be done in order to reach the goal of the sprint?

 ## Chair asks each individual (Leon, Christiaan, Elena, Yang, Patrick, others?):